tophefo/IpCamera/README.md

 ## Supported Things

-If doing manual text configuration and/or when needing to setup HABPANEL/sitemap you are going to need to know what your camera has as a "thing type".
-These are listed in BOLD below and are only a single word.
+If doing manual text configuration and/or when needing to setup HABPANEL/sitemap you are going to need to know what your camera is as a "thing type".
+These are listed in CAPS below and are only a single word.
 Example: The thing type for a generic onvif camera is "ONVIF".

 HTTPONLY: For any camera that is not ONVIF compatible, and has the ability to fetch a snapshot with a url.